Gusabary/SAIL/Notes/English.md

   + // As far as I know, Optiver doesn't provide dinner, so what if someone works overtime.
 Does he need to have dinner outside?
   + Could you give me any evaluation or suggestions about my performance in today's interview?
   + Could you talk a little about how you feel about Optiver from a perspective of a, you know, veteran?
-  + What do you think I should learn in the following days before summer?
+  + What do you think I should learn in the following months before summer?

 ##### Last-modified date: 2020.4.22, 7 p.m.